he-jiayou/NEOBench/README.md

 - 139 validation images
 - 140 test images

 The original UAEMMN images did not include bounding boxes.
-Claude Opus 4.6 identified meteor streaks and generated localized axis-aligned bounding boxes, which the authors manually verified.
+Claude Opus 4.6 identified streaks and generated localized axis-aligned bounding boxes, which the authors manually verified.
 These labels are a contribution of NEO-Bench rather than labels supplied by the original UAEMMN archive.
 Their coordinates are normalized and stored in the same YOLO format as the other datasets.
+Because there were 98 images removed, there are some gaps in the names for photos used in UAEMMN.

 ## Labels and Conversions